 The reduction of micropollutants reaching the wastewater treatment plants (WWTPs) from industries, households and hospitals is poor for a majority of the contaminants.
-This makes the WWTPs point sources for many of these substances.
 Therefore upgrading of WWTPs will be needed.
-Advanced treatment for removal of micropollutants will also enable reuse of water for various purposes.

 Pilot plants in Denmark, Sweden and Lithuania

-The project’s activities include demonstration, testing and validation of solutions for removal of micropollutants.
-Three pilot plants will be designed, constructed and installed at WWTPs in Denmark, Sweden and Lithuania.
+The project’s activities included demonstration, testing and validation of solutions for removal of micropollutants.
+Three pilot plants were designed, constructed and installed at WWTPs in Denmark, Sweden and Lithuania.

-The core idea of the pilots is to develop and test separation technologies based on membrane and activated carbon processes in various combinations.
-Solutions will be tested for improvement of the energy balance by extraction of organic rest products with high energy content resulting from membrane filtration and reuse it for biogas production.
-Also, the potential for reuse of treated water will be reviewed.
-At the final stage a consolidated evaluation report on energy efficiency and cost effectiveness will be prepared.
+The core idea of the pilots was to develop and test separation technologies based on membrane and activated carbon processes in various combinations.
+Solutions were tested for improvement of the energy balance by extraction of organic rest products with high energy content resulting from membrane filtration and reuse it for biogas production.
+Also, the potential for reuse of treated water were reviewed.

 The main target groups are WWTP’s in small and medium coastal municipalities of the South Baltic area as well as decision and policy makers: national authorities and water associations, R&D organisations, SME associations, EU water sector platforms, HELCOM and environmental NGOs.